Evergreen Oral and Maxillofacial Surgery

 Patients always wonder why it is recommended that they get their wisdom teeth extracted, or why they even have wisdom teeth in the first place!
 We always want our patients to be in the know and have all of their questions answered.
 It is important to understand the benefits of having your wisdom teeth extracted.

-We invite you to read through our frequently asked questions about wisdom teeth and the extraction process and call us at Evergreen Oral Surgery Phone Number 253-473-0651 if you have any questions.
+We invite you to read through our frequently asked questions about wisdom teeth and the extraction process and call us at Tacoma Office Phone Number 253-473-0651 if you have any questions.

 Why do we have wisdom teeth?